Almadén: Daily life

 Death was common, and the convicts wished to provide a proper burial for each of the men that died at the mine.
 A religious confraternity was formed, conducted by a prior who was administrator of the mine for the Fuggers.
 The prior also chose devout convicts to serve as officials.
 Mass was held on Sundays and feast days, and non-attendance was punishable by fine.

 Slave labor

-North African slaves were purchased directly from slaveholders to work alongside the convicts.
-These slaves were often much cheaper than others on the market at the time, and by 1613, slaves outnumbered forzados by a two-to-one ratio.
+People abducted for slavery, mainly from North Africa, were purchased directly from slaveholders to work alongside the convicts.
+The enslaved people purchased to work in the mines at Almadén were those considered less desirable, unwanted by their slaveholders for various reasons ("rebelliousness", for example), so were much cheaper than others on the market at the time.
+Such were the dangers of the work and the likelihood of early death, that purchasing enslaved people at the usual market price would have been uneconomic.
+By 1613, the enslaved outnumbered forzados by a two-to-one ratio.

-1645 to present
+From 1645

 In 1645, the Fugger concession was cancelled and the mines were taken over by the state, to be managed by the royal government.
 All capital criminals were to be sent to Almadén by court order in 1749, but the mine simply could not accommodate all of them.
 The act was cancelled in 1751.